timotejroiko/sweph/README.md

 ### - AGPL

 Starting from version `2.10.1` and later, this library is licensed under `AGPL-3.0`.
-To install and use the latest version of this library under AGPL, use `npm install sweph`.
+To install and use the latest version of this library under AGPL, use `npm install sweph` or `npm install sweph@latest`.

 ### - LGPL